KibromBerihu/ai4elife/readme.md

 ### 💻  Usage
-To use it on your own dataset for lymphoma segmentation, first, please look at the [Examples](#Examples).
 This package have two usage.
 The first one is to predict on a given test data set using the pretrained weights, named as easy use case.
 The second use case is for transfer learning or retraining it from scratch on your own dataset.